-Against this background, the Ofcom 'Children and parents: media use and attitudes report 2023' has shown that YouTube remains the most used site or app among all under 18s and the reach of WhatsApp, TikTok and Snapchat increased yet further.
 As a school we recognise that many of our children and young people are on these apps regardless of age limits, which are often misunderstood or ignored.
-We therefore remember to remind about best practice while remembering the reality for most of our students is quite different.
+We therefore will remind about best practice while remembering the reality for most of our pupils/students is quite different.

-PRIMARY SCHOOLS: 20% of 3-4 year olds have access to their OWN mobile phone (let alone shared devices), rising to over 90 percent by the end of Primary School, and the vast majority have no safety controls or limitations to prevent harm or access to inappropriate material.
-At the same time, even 3 to 6 year olds are being tricked into 'self-generated' sexual content (Internet Watch Foundation Annual Report) while considered to be safely using devices in the home and the 7-10 year old age group is the fastest growing for this form of child sexual abuse material, up 60 percent within 12 months to represent over 60,000 cases found (of this same kind where the abuser is not present).
+Primary-aged children: 25% of 3-4 year olds have access to their OWN mobile phone (let alone shared devices), rising to over 90 percent by the end of Primary School, and the vast majority have no safety controls or limitations to prevent harm or access to inappropriate material.
+At the same time, even 3 to 6 year olds are being tricked into 'self-generated' sexual content (Internet Watch Foundation Annual Report) while considered to be safely using devices in the home and the 7 to 10 year old age group remains the fastest growing for this form of child sexual abuse material.

-SECONDARY SCHOOLS: Over 95 percent of students have their own mobile phone by the end of Year 7, and the vast majority do not have safety controls or limitations to prevent harm of access to inappropriate material.
-This is particularly pertinent given that 130,556 cases of self-generated child sexual abuse material were found of 11-13 year olds (Internet Watch Foundation Annual Report).
-These were predominantly (but importantly not only) girls; it is important also to recognise more and more older teenage boys being financially extorted after sharing intimate pictures online.
+Secondary-aged children: Over 95% of students have their own mobile phone by the end of Year 7, and the vast majority do not have safety controls or limitations to prevent harm of access to inappropriate material.
+This is particularly pertinent given that 141,910 cases of self-generated child sexual abuse material were found of 1113 year olds (Internet Watch Foundation Annual Report).
+These were predominantly (but importantly not only) girls; it is important also to recognise the increasing risk of sextortion, where older teenage boys have been financially exploited after being tricked into sharing intimate pictures online.
+This resulted in the National Crime Agency releasing an alert to all schools in Spring 2024.